 CT Upper Abdomen:

 CT Scan Upper Abdomen concentrates on detecting signs of injury or ailment of liver, spleen, stomach, kidneys, intestines, bladder, pancreas, and adrenal glands.
-This scan also covers blood vessels and lymph nodes in upper abdomen.
+This scan also covers blood vessels and lymph nodes in the upper abdomen.

 CT Lower Abdomen & Pelvis: